Articles

 Iterate and improve

-Latus says three months is a good baseline for a campaign as it provides enough data to validate the ROI on a product.
+Latus says three months is a good baseline for a campaign, as it provides enough data to validate the ROI on a product.

 “A quarter is the best way to collect as much data to give you informed decisions,” he says.
-“I think in the B2B space, if you look at a two or three week campaign, you're not going to collect enough data.”
+“I think in the B2B space, if you look at a two- or three-week campaign, you’re not going to collect enough data.”

-“The first month to six weeks we start scaling up, start seeing traffic come through.
+“The first month to six weeks we start scaling up, we start seeing traffic come through.
 The back half of that, we start seeing the type of leads that are coming through and assess the quality.
 Then you can say, ‘this is something we want to repeat’ or ‘well, we tested it out.
-It was a good learning’.”
+It was a good learning.’”

 That way, development can be iterative, improving the product offering or program, aligning with market demands and improving your go-to-market strategies.